slickArgonian/uptimeBot/README.md

 interactive? if not enough arguments, discord bot asks for report code, gets the answer, then asks for players, answer, buffs...

-parallelization on fights and/or debuffs and see if that speeds up
+parallelization debuffs inside already parallelized fights

+buffs varying on fight: N/A on table